Charles Ives: Reception

 In 1951, Leonard Bernstein conducted the world premiere of Ives's Symphony No. 2 in a broadcast concert by the New York Philharmonic.
 The Iveses heard the performance on their cook's radio and were amazed at the audience's warm reception to the music.
 Bernstein continued to conduct Ives's music and made a number of recordings with the Philharmonic for Columbia Records.
 He honored Ives on one of his televised youth concerts and in a special disc included with the reissue of the 1960 recording of the second symphony and the "Fourth of July" movement from Ives's Holiday Symphony.

 Another pioneering Ives recording, undertaken during the 1950s, was the first complete set of the four violin sonatas, performed by Minneapolis Symphony concertmaster Rafael Druian and John Simms.
 Leopold Stokowski took on Symphony No. 4 in 1965, regarding the work as "the heart of the Ives problem".
 The Carnegie Hall world premiere by the American Symphony Orchestra led to the first recording of the music.
 Another promoter of his was choral conductor Gregg Smith, who made a series of recordings of his shorter works during the 1960s.
 These included the first stereo recordings of the psalm settings and arrangements of many short pieces for theater orchestra.
 The Juilliard String Quartet recorded the two string quartets during the 1960s.

 In the early 21st century, conductor Michael Tilson Thomas is an enthusiastic exponent of Ives's symphonies, as is composer and biographer Jan Swafford.
 Ives's work is regularly programmed in Europe.
 He has also inspired pictorial artists, most notably Eduardo Paolozzi, who entitled one of his 1970s sets of prints Calcium Light Night, each print being named for an Ives piece (including Central Park in the Dark).
 In 1991, Connecticut's legislature designated Ives as that state's official composer.

 The Scottish baritone Henry Herford began a survey of Ives's songs in 1990, but this remains incomplete.
 The record company involved (Unicorn-Kanchana) collapsed.
 Pianist-composer and Wesleyan University professor Neely Bruce has made a life's study of Ives.
 To date, he has staged seven parts of a concert series devoted to the complete songs of Ives.
 Musicologist David Gray Porter reconstructed a piano concerto, the "Emerson" Concerto, from Ives's sketches.
 A recording of the work was released by Naxos Records.

 American singer and composer Frank Zappa included Charles Ives in a list of influences that he presented in the liner notes of his debut album Freak Out!
 (1966).
 Ives continues to influence contemporary composers, arrangers and musicians.
 Planet Arts Records released Mists: Charles Ives for Jazz Orchestra.
 Ives befriended and encouraged a young Elliott Carter.
-In addition, Phil Lesh, bassist of the Grateful Dead, has described Ives as one of his two musical heroes.
+In addition, Phil Lesh, bassist of the Grateful Dead, described Ives as one of his two musical heroes.
 Jazz musician Albert Ayler also named Charles Ives as an influence in a 1970 interview with Swing Journal.